oliv3340/dotfiles/README.md

 ### Requirements

-This script use [homebrew](https://brew.sh/index_fr)  to install everythinf so you need to install it first.
+This script use [homebrew](https://brew.sh/index_fr)  to install everything so you need to install it.
+Hopefully, it can check if `Homebrew` is install or not and install it in consequences.

+### Custom tunning and privacy

+You can tune this `fish` config and aliases without versioning it under `fish/config-private.fish`.
+Usefullf if you need to keep configs secret.